 Ontra CEO and founder, Troy Pospisil, discussed the benefits of contract automation with PitchBook.

-How to leverage AI to increase deal speed and volume
+How to leverage AI to improve deal sourcing and speed to close

 Private asset managers can speed up dealmaking and potentially increase the number of closed deals this year by building an AI-driven tech stack.